tpaananen/airvol/README.md

 3. Connect AirPods to the Macbook (either manually or let them connect automatically depending on your settings)
 4. See that volume is set to 50, slider position is in the middle

+See also example [console.log](https://github.com/tpaananen/airvol/blob/main/console.log) how Macbook behaves when AirPods connect as default device.

 ### Workaround

 Since Apple is completely incompetent to fix this years old major issue (I have personally reported this multiple times), we are forced to work around the issue by using 3rd party tools.